flyingwebie/FlyingBlogAI/README.md

 python main.py
 ```

-The script will use the AI provider specified in the `AI_PROVIDER` environment variable (either "openai" or "claude").
+The script will use the AI provider specified in the `AI_PROVIDER` environment variable (either "openai", "claude", or "fal").

 ### Generating Sitemap